AlexLapena/Personal-Website/README.md

 # Personal-Website
-A personal website to display my experience, information, and more.
+This is my personal website (in progress) that will display information about my work experience, contact information and more information about myself.